 This Court issues this General Order, as one in a series of General Orders, in response to the ongoing spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
-There have been approximately forty-six million confirmed cases of COVID-19 throughout the United States, more than one million five hundred forty-eight thousand confirmed cases across Ohio, and of that total, over six hundred two thousand in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
+There have been approximately seventy-four million confirmed cases of COVID-19 throughout the United States, more than two million five hundred seventy-six thousand total cases across Ohio, and of that total, over one million three hundred nineteen thousand, five hundred sixty-nine in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
 On March 13, 2020, the President declared a National Emergency relating to COVID-19, which remains in place as of the date of this Order.